 - Inspect derricks, or order their inspection, prior to being raised or lowered.

-When polled, Oil and Gas Derrick Operators say the following skills are most frequently used in their jobs:
+These are the skills Oil and Gas Derrick Operators say are the most useful in their careers:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.